commitd/invest-server/documentation/docs/server.data.md

 }
 ```

 At this stage we've not specified how the data is retrieved or from where.
 A DataProvider has two methods `getDatabase` and `getDatasource`.
-These return a unique idnetifier for the database type (something like "mongo", "file", "mysql") and the original source of the data ("twitter", "mastadon").
+These return a unique identifier for the database type (something like "mongo", "file", "mysql") and the original source of the data ("twitter", "mastadon").
 These values can be anything, but they allow Invest to pick the best providers to use:

 * It may be that for a particular query we want to use a specific database as we know its optimal.
-* If we have two database for the same source (hence containing the same information), we only want to use one as otherwise we'll get duplicate data.
+* If we have two databases for the same source (hence containing the same information), we only want to use one as otherwise we'll get duplicate data.

 In order to create the `TweetDataProvider` instance we create one or more `DataProviderFactory`.
 This will be database specific.